 When I turned thirty I knew I would have to start making more changes in my life.
 Up until that point I have been one of the lucky ones to eat whatever I wanted, ignore exercise, and live a very unhealthy lifestyle without looking it.
 After turning thirty, not so much.

-I can just see me whipping these up for my kids in their packed lunches for school.
+I can just see me whipping these up for my kids in their packed lunches for school (be aware if your school has a no nut policy).
 Or handing them one for breakfast on the go.
 I love how much goodness is packed in them.
 My kids love a handful of nuts and fruit so they really love this recipe.
+The oats and nuts will keep them fuller for longer and since there is no added sugar they won’t hit that dreaded slump after a sugar come down.

 Healthy Oat Bars